Italian occupation of Majorca

-This last condition was the most admissible for Luis Araquistáin, the Republic ambassador to France.
+This last condition was the most adcceptable for Luis Araquistáin, the Republic's ambassador to France.

-In 1950, former minister Federica Montseny remembered that the government evaluated offering the Balearic or the Canary Islands to Nazi Germany.
+In 1950, former minister Federica Montseny remembered that the government evaluated offering the Balearic Islands or the Canary Islands to Nazi Germany.

-In 1938, the Italian Ministry of Finances bought a big estate in the S'Albufera area of Majorca through a proxy society, Celulosa Hispánica.
+In 1938, the Italian Ministry of Finance bought a big estate in the S'Albufera area of Majorca through a proxy society, Celulosa Hispánica.

-After Franco's victory in the civil war, and several days after Italy's conquest in the Balkans of Albania, Mussolini issued an order on April 11 or 12 1939, to withdraw all Italian forces from Spain.
-Mussolini issued this order in response to Germany's sudden action of invading Czechoslovakia in 1939, in which Mussolini was aggravated by Hitler's swift success and sought to prepare Italy to make similar conquests in Eastern Europe.